Greifswald: Transport

 According to a 2009 study, 44% of all people in Greifswald use their bicycle for daily transport within the city, which, at the time, was the highest rate in Germany.
 There are also public local and regional bus operators.

 Local buses are run by SWG (Stadtwerke Greifswald).

 Greifswald is situated at an equal distance of about 250 km to Germany's two largest cities, Berlin and Hamburg, which can be reached via the Autobahn 20 by car in about two hours.
 There are also train connections to and from Hamburg (via Stralsund and Rostock), and Berlin.
 The popular summer tourist destinations Usedom and Rügen can be reached both by car and train.

 Greifswald railway station connects Greifswald with Stralsund, Züssow, Usedom, Angermünde, Eberswalde, Berlin and Szczecin (through Pasewalk).
 The station is also served by ICE and EuroCity services to cities in Germany and the Czech Republic.

+The nearest airports to the city are Berlin Brandenburg Airport and Solidarity Szczecin–Goleniów Airport.

 Greifswald has a port on the Baltic Sea as well as several marinas.
 The historic city centre is about 3 km off the shore, and can be reached by yachts and small boats on the river Ryck.
 The Bay of Greifswald is a popular place for sailing and surfing, with Germany's two largest islands, Rügen and Usedom, just off the coast.